the-expanse/SideQuestWiki/Installing-Beatsabers-updates--Fixing-"App-X-not-installed"-beat-on-error.md

 Your playlist and songs will ask to be restored automatically upon launch of Beat On after reinstalling it and Beatsaber, then you should be set,

-If you have any issues with this guide and how it is written, you may check the Reddit version [HERE](https://www.reddit.com/r/sidequest/comments/cxxwqi/how_to_update_beatonbeatsaber/)
+If you have any issues with this guide and how it is written,
+## You may check the Reddit version [HERE](https://www.reddit.com/r/sidequest/comments/cxxwqi/how_to_update_beatonbeatsaber/)

 or join the [Discord](https://discord.me/sidequestvr) and ask around, someone there may be able to assist you